 Step3a: Satellite Ephemeris file generation shall be from a standardized source to ensure its accuracy and ability to reproduce on any setup uniformly.

-Proposal 2a: Discuss and agree on the standard reference tool to be used for the satellite ephemeris generation.
+Agree on the standard reference tool to be used for the satellite ephemeris generation.
 GMAT (General mission analysis tool) from NASA which is available for free is an option.

+Proposal 2a: Adopt GMAT tool from NASA as the tool for ephemeris generation unless specified otherwise.

 Step3b: Generate the satellite ephemeris file for a particular location and time such that it maximizes the satellite visibility time.
+Also ensure the minimum elevation angle of the SAN as seen by the UE is alteast 30 deg

-Proposal 2b: For satellite ephemeris generation, select the parameters such that it maximizes the satellite visibility time
+Proposal 2b: For satellite ephemeris generation, select the parameters such that it maximizes the satellite visibility time and minimum elevation angle of the SAN as seen by the UE is atleast 30 deg.
+Adopt this approach for RRM tests.
+For Demod and RF Tx/Rx FFS till RAN4 concludes on zero doppler conditions.

 Step4: Test Equipment shall implement the satellite propagator model so that the UE estimation of the satellite orbit is reasonably in sync with the satellite ephemeris info periodically updated by the TE in SIB19

-Proposal 3: Decide on the satellite propagator model to be used for all tests.
-Eckstein-Hechler model is recommended by RAN4 for 38.133 tests
+Decide on the satellite propagator model to be used for all tests.
+Eckstein-Hechler model is recommended by RAN4 for 38.133 tests.
+Adopt Eckstein-Hechler model for all tests unless specified otherwise.

+Proposal 3: Adopt Eckstein-Hechler model for all RRM tests.
+For Demod and RF Tx/Rx FFS pending RAN4 conclusion on zero doppler.

 Step5: With the UE location pre-configured to the UE at step2b based on the satellite ephemeris files generated in step3a, SIB19 shall be broadcasted in the NR NTN cell.